Universities

 Applying to study medicine in Italy

-Applications to study medicine at Italian public universities are made via the "Universitaly" website.
-As it only takes place once a year, you should apply in good time via the Application deadlines for a study place.
+The Application for medical studies at Italian public universities takes place via the "Universitaly" website.
+As it only takes place once a year, you should inform yourself in good time about the Application deadlines for a study place.
 If you have applied via this central office, you can specify three universities of your choice and will receive the date for the entrance examination, the IMAT, as an applicant.

 Private universities, such as the University of Milan, usually have their own application portal and entrance test.